John 6: Verse 4

-Not a mere chronological note, but according to Watkins, a key to the interpretation of the passage.
+The wording is similar to John 2:13, when "the Passover of the Jews was at hand, and Jesus went up to Jerusalem"; here the words are not a mere chronological note, but, according to Watkins, a key to the interpretation of the passage.
+John Chrysostom asked his hearers to consider what had unfolded between the Passover of John 2 and this one, presumably one year later: only two "miracles" or "principal acts" have been recorded as taking place over this time.
 For Kieffer, "the approach of Passover in chapter 6 anticipates the last Passover" in chapters 13-17.